Joncallim/notes/Apps and Software.md

 - [CleanMyMacX](https://macpaw.com/cleanmymac): I'm a sucker for clean interfaces and lightweight software.
 CleanMyMacX removes bloat fairly quickly and you can either get it with SetApp or buy an individual subscription/pay a lifetime fee.

 - [TinkerTool](https://www.bresink.com/osx/TinkerTool.html): Access to additional preference settings Apple has built into macOS.

+- [DeepL](https://www.deepl.com/app/thanks): Basically a native translation interface that uses DeepL - with a nice clean interface.

+- [CleanShotX](https://cleanshot.com): Great screenshotting interface.
+I like the native interface but things like scrolling capture have turned out to be pretty great additions.

+- [Aerial](https://github.com/glouel/AerialCompanion/releases/latest/download/AerialInstaller.dmg): Screensaver application that lets you play Aerial videos from Apple's tvOS screensaver.

 ---